How to Find Out Who Sent You an Amazon Package (Step-By-Step + Other FAQs)

 If so, read further to learn what I’ve found out while researching this topic, including the step-by-step process to figure out who just sent you that Amazon package!

-If you’d like to find out who sent you an Amazon package, you will need to call Amazon Customer Service and give them specific information about the package.
-This includes information such as the package description, the date you received the package, the time you received it, and even the package number in 2023.
+If you’d like to find out who sent you an Amazon package, you will need to call Amazon Customer Support and give them specific tracking information about the package.
+This includes information such as the package description, the date you received the package, the time you received it, and even the package number.

-Do you want to know more about finding out who sent you an Amazon package, such as if you can find out if it was sent anonymously?
+Do you want to know more about finding out who sent you an Amazon package, such as if you can find out if it was an unsolicited package?
 Well, keep reading to find out that answer and more!

 Can Amazon Tell You Who Sent You a Package?